rekhabohara/Reproducible-Data-Analysis-Project/README.md

 **Player recommendations** The key part of the project that recommends the best five starting players based on the analysis and findings of the previous sections.

-*Kindly note that the data analysis presented here is solely for academic purposes, conducted for the University of Canberra.
-It is important to note that certain references provided in this analysis may require authentication to access*